The Renfrew Center of California

-The Renfrew Center of Los Angeles specializes in the treatment of anorexia, bulimia, binge eating disorder, and related mental illnesses.
+In a safe and healing community, The Renfrew Center of California provides the skills to support recovery from anorexia, bulimia, and binge eating as well as the full range of eating disorders.
 Programming consists of a comprehensive range of services including day treatment, intensive outpatient and group therapy.

 For more information and current updates, please click here or call 1-800-RENFREW (736-3739).

 "Through my work with Renfrew, I have found life again.
 I have been able to laugh, rediscover my values and reconnect with my family and friends.
 I have gone back to work, back to dating and back to being the girl I was always meant to be!"